The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 • Includes 2 sensors to allow 1 door to remain open; ideal for screened sliding doors

-• Weather-resistant construction is ideal for outdoor use, including doors that access pool area
+• Weather-resistant construction is well suited for outdoor use, including doors that access pool area

-• Mounting hardware included for user-friendliness
+• Comes with mounting hardware for user-friendliness

 • System has several wires, which may look messy

-Get the Techko pool alarm at Lowe’s.
+Get the Techko pool alarm at Amazon or Lowe’s.

-Best For Above-Ground Pool
+Best for Above-Ground Pool

 PoolEye Above-Ground Pool Alarm